braden-w/whispering_rust_audio_recorder_test_start_stop_with_shared_stream/README.md

 A test project demonstrating audio recording with start/stop functionality using shared streams in Rust.
 Built with CPAL (Cross-Platform Audio Library).

+I created this project as an experimental prototype for implementing native audio recording in [Whispering](https://github.com/braden-w/whispering), an open-source transcription application.
+The goal was to explore using Rust's CPAL library to provide more reliable and efficient audio recording capabilities compared to web-based recording solutions.

+This was my first time working with threads (ever!) and I learned a lot.
+I'm sure there are many improvements that could be made, but I'm happy with the results.
+Message passing is hard!

 ## Features

 - List available audio input devices